 MALLEE ENERGY HUB

-A hybrid wind, solar and battery storage energy hub in the NSW South-West Renewable Energy Zone.
+A hybrid wind, solar, and battery storage energy hub supporting the transition to a reliable, cost-effective, and sustainable electricity future.

-The Mallee Energy Hub is a proposed wind, solar and battery energy storage project in the Wentworth Shire of New South Wales on the traditional Mallee country land of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha people.
+The Mallee Energy Hub is a renewable energy development including wind, solar and battery energy storage projects located in the Wentworth Shire of New South Wales, on the traditional Mallee country land of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha people.

-Once constructed the Mallee Energy Hub would power up to 450,000 Australian homes each year, offsetting the emission of more than 1.9 million tonnes of carbon dioxide per year.
+Once constructed the projects would power up to 400,000 Australian homes each year, offsetting the emission of more than 1.7 million tonnes of carbon dioxide per year.

 Status: